sttp-book/sttp-book/chapters/testing-techniques/boundary-testing.md

 ![On- and off-points, in- and out-points](img/boundary-testing/examples/on_off_points.svg)

-Let us now study a similar but slightly different condition: $$x \leq 100$$ (note how similar they are; the only difference is that, in this one, we use "less than or equal to"):
+Let us now study a similar but slightly different condition: $$x \leq 100$$ (the only difference is that, in this one, we use "less than or equal to"):

 - The on-point is still $$100$$: this is the value that is precisely in the condition.
 - The condition is evaluated as true for the on-point.
 So, the off-point should be the closest number to the on-point, but making the condition false.
 The off-point is thus $$101$$.